 The Canada Council recognizes the individual worth and dignity of all people.
 All individuals have the right to be treated according to their personal merits, and to be given equal opportunity with all others.
 Therefore, the Canada Council is against any discrimination, stereotypes or generalizations based on race, national or ethnic origin, colour, religion, age, sex, sexual orientation, marital status, family status, socio-economic status, disability or criminal conviction for which a pardon has been granted.
 The Canada Council works to ensure that its activities are not compromised by these forms of discrimination.

-Read more about the Canada Council’s Equity Policy.
+Read more about the Council’s approach to equity and diversity in its Equity Policy.

 The Canada Council believes that Canada’s two official languages make a distinct contribution to the diversity of the arts in Canada.
 It also believes in the important role the arts play in promoting linguistic duality and the vitality of official language minority communities.
 The Canada Council’s granting activities follow the requirements of the Official Languages Act by ensuring that all services are available in both official languages.
 The Canada Council also has an obligation under the act to enhance the vitality of official-language minority communities and support their development.